codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 This pipeline will wait for approval for two hours.
 If somebody approves it, it will continue.
 If nothing happens after two hours the approval step will be automatically rejected.

+## Approval Restrictions

+By default any Codefresh user can approve any pipeline that is paused at the approval state.
+If you want to restrict the approval action to a subset of people, you can use the [Access Control facilities]({{site.baseurl}}/docs/enterprise/access-control/) that Codefresh provides.

+This is a two step process.
+First you need to tag your pipeline with one or more tags (tag names are arbitrary).
+You can edit tags in the pipeline settings screen.

+{% include
+image.html
+lightbox="true"
+file="/images/codefresh-yaml/approval/pipeline-tag.png"
+url="/images/codefresh-yaml/approval/pipeline-tag.png"
+alt="Marking a pipeline with tags" caption="Marking a pipeline with tags" max-width="40%"
+%}

+Once you have tagged your pipelines you can create one or more access rules that restrict approval to specific teams within your organization.

+{% include
+image.html
+lightbox="true"
+file="/images/codefresh-yaml/approval/approval-rule.png"
+url="/images/codefresh-yaml/approval/approval-rule.png"
+alt="Rules for approvals"
+caption="Rules for approvals"
+max-width="80%"
+%}

+For more details on access control and users see also the [account management page]({{site.baseurl}}/docs/enterprise/ent-account-mng/).

 ## Getting the approval result

 As also explained in [step dependencies]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/#custom-steps-dependencies) all steps in the Codefresh pipeline belong to a global object